Spannakin/Nature-Quiz/README.md

 [Back to Top](#table-of-contents)

-In my initial design I was planning to keep the background as one solid color so as not to detract from the game play but when running the game it was not visually appealing as such I then chose to use an image as the background but this was too busy and made reading the text difficult so I finally chose an illustrated wallpaper design as the coors wer more subtle and added the interest but the game was still easily playable for the user.
+In my initial design I was planning to keep the background as one solid color so as not to detract from the game play but when running the game it was not visually appealing as such I then chose to use an image as the background but this was too busy and made reading the text difficult so I finally chose an illustrated wallpaper design as the colors were more subtle and added the interest but the game was still easily playable for the user.

 ---